gravitystorm/openstreetmap-carto/README.md

 # Dependencies

-* [TileMill](mapbox.com/tilemill) - This is a TileMill project you can copy (or symlink directly into you Mapbox/project directory)
+* [TileMill](mapbox.com/tilemill) - This is a TileMill project you can copy (or symlink) directly into your Mapbox/project directory

 OR